RCIC-UCI-Public/website-rcic/docs/source/about/quick-start.rst

   this website  documentation for specific topics.

 **Get an account**
-  Note, you need to have a valid *UCINetID*.
+  Note, you need to have a valid *UCInetID*.

   | :ref:`Getting HPC3 account <get account>`
   | :ref:`getting crsp account`